Backcountry Permit Reservations on Recreation.gov:

 Yes, if permits are available, you can get one the day your trip starts or the day before your trip starts.
-If you'd like to reserve your permit further in advance, use the reservation system listed above.
 You can get the permit in person seven days a week at visitor centers.
-We issue permits up to one hour before the close of business each day.
+We issue permits until 2:30 PM MT each day

 Please review the backcountry regulations before applying for a permit.